Your pet wants you to read our newsletter. (Then give them a treat.)

 1. Don’t bring treats or toys

-2. Don’t multitask
+2. Don’t multitask.

 Remember, you’re at the park to spend time with your dog.
 It’s not the place to catch up on emails or scroll through your social feed.
 Your dog is counting on you to help them stay safe and have fun.

-3. Don’t bring your dog if they’re sick
+3. Don’t bring your dog if they’re sick.

 Your dog should have their vaccinations before heading to the park, but you should also be on the lookout for signs that your pup might not be feeling well.
-A touch of diarrhea, an isolated bout of vomiting, or a minor cough may not be anything serious or contagious, but better safe than sorry.
+A touch of diarrhea, an isolated bout of vomitingopens in a new tab, or a minor cough may not be anything serious or contagious, but better safe than sorry.

-4. Don’t pick your dog up
+4. Don’t pick your dog up.

 5. Don’t go if it’s too hot.
 Or too cold.